 Slant's review of The B-Side.

-Rolling Stone's list of movies to see in June, including The B-Side.
+Rolling Stone's list of movies to see in June includes The B-Side.

-Errol's newest film The-B-Side is a must see of the summer.
+Errol's newest film The-B-Side is a must-see this summer.

 The B-Side Trailer

 Take a look at the trailer for Errol's latest film The B-Side.